 You see them around, you see them widely used – and the cool videos online may leave you tempted to pick up an extreme sport again even if the dangers of all sports are also real.

-The GoPros are great for filming on the move, getting good photos and videos as you do – and given their compact size and ease of operation whether via controls on the camera or via a connected smartphone app – make it easy to use with a variety of accessories such as selfie sticks that can deliver you amazing overhead shots of big events (something a heavy DSLR on a tripod would be unable to do well).
+The GoPros are great for filming on the move, getting good photos and videos as you do – and given their compact size and ease of operation whether via controls on the camera or via a connected smartphone app – they make it easy to use with a variety of accessories such as selfie sticks that can deliver you amazing overhead shots of big events (something a heavy DSLR on a tripod would be unable to do well).

 Given this, and the growth set to occur over time of 4K (in which the top-end Hero 4 Black can film in) getting a GoPro over a conventional point-and-shoot (that could eventually be outpaced by a smartphone upgrade) appears to represent a better bet long term for a keen photographer starting out in the field.
 This all the more so as GoPro appears to have a few tricks up its sleeve for further innovation and new product launches.

-A word on cost…
+A Word on Cost…

 After the Shot: Editing

-Where to next?
+Where to Next?

-Just the same as you’ve perhaps found yourself frustrated by the quality of shots you’ve been getting of landscapes with your smartphone – and so now headed into the DSLR territory – so too shall you find over time an upgrade to your current gear may be necessary.
+Just the same as you’ve perhaps found yourself frustrated by the quality of shots you’ve been getting of landscapes with your smartphone – and so now headed into the DSLR territory – so too will you find over time an upgrade to your current gear may be necessary.